-Hiking Quandary Peak: Free Route Map and Advice
+Hiking Quandary Peak: 14er Route Info, Map & Advice

 The Quandary Peak Trailhead is probably the most accessible of all 14ers.
 The gentle, Class 1 Mt Bierstadt route is a good choice for a first fourteener.
 However don’t let the ease trick you – many hikers are rescued every year while hiking Quandary Peak’s slopes.
 To avoid the crowd, I strongly recommend you visit during the week in the summer, or during the fall months.
 It’s also a great 14er to climb in the winter, so long as you are properly prepared.
 Here’s what you need to know for hiking Quandary Peak in my Route Guide below.